Speed awareness courses

 How will it affect my car insurance premiums?

-Luckily, because you won’t have technically got a driving conviction, you do not have to disclose this to your insurer unless they ask you specifically.
+Luckily, because you won’t technically have a speeding conviction after a speed awareness course, you do not have to disclose this to your car insurance provider unless they ask you specifically.
 If they have not requested, it cannot be used against you in terms of your premiums.
 Although unusual, if you’re asked to declare it then you might be at risk of higher premiums.
 This is because you’ve shown that you’re willing to drive over the speed limit.